Siborg18/CV/README.md

 +	Experienced writing reports and user guides of varying degrees of complexity
 +	Experienced in Change Management
 +	Follows Version Control best practices
-+	Python
-+ C++
++	Python, C++

 ## SELF-DEVELOPMENT

-Since my contract expired at the Gloucestershire Constabulary, the typical 37 working hours have been spent learning Python and C++.
+Since my contract expired at the Gloucestershire Constabulary, the typical 40 working hours have been spent learning Python and C++.
 Trying to gain as much understanding as possible about Software Development using online learning resources, building up a portfolio, and working on personal projects.

 +	Udemy Course – 100 days of Code: The Complete Python Pro Bootcamp for 2022
 + Learnccp.com - Following the tutorials